This custom tablet cover DIY was born out of necessity and experimentation with a similar method I’ve used on paper journals.

 Shifting from Paper to Tablet Journaling

-I’ve been a consistent journal-keeper for more than a decade now, and my journals record details of my life ranging from the mundane to extraordinary.
+I’ve been a consistent journal-keeper for more than a decade now, and my journals record details of my life ranging from the mundane to the extraordinary.
 About five years ago I made the big shift to bullet journaling, but as my illustration work has transitioned more and more to digital illustration, I have found that my journaling practices are beginning to follow.

 Rather than scrawling my thoughts on the page with a traditional pen, I’ve been more apt to use a stylus and tablet for journaling.
 Digital journaling has been especially helpful as I spent more and more time traveling on the road.